How to beat Ho-Oh in Pokémon Go – All weaknesses and best Pokémon counters

 When Ho-Oh appears in Pokémon Go, it’s time to bring the best Pokémon with you to these battles and make sure you’re ready to take it down.
 It’s one of the more highly desirable legendary Pokémon to add to your collection, but that also means it will be a tough fight in the five-star raids.
 You’ll want to make sure you’re taking advantage of any weakness and using the best Pokémon against it.
 Here’s what you need to know about how to beat Ho-Oh in Pokémon.

-All Ho-oh weaknesses
+All Ho-oh weaknesses in Pokémon Go

-Pokémon to counter Ho-oh
+The best Pokémon counters to Ho-oh

-Your best options to take on Ho-Oh include would be to use Rhyperior, Rampardos, and Terrakion.
+The best options to take on Ho-Oh would be to use Rhyperior, Rampardos, and Primal Kyogre.

 Rhyperior is a great Ground and Rock-type Pokémon.
 While it has several weaknesses, Ho-oh has none of them to use against it.
 You shouldn’t find it too tricky for Rhyperior to overpower Ho-Oh during the encounter, doing a good amount of damage with its Rock and Water-type moves.
 When picking a Rhyperior to take with you, you want to make sure it can use the fast move Smack Down and then Rock Wrecker and Surf for its charge moves.

 Another Pokémon we’re going to recommend you use against Ho-Oh is Ramparados, a Rock-type Pokémon.
 Although Rampardos does not have a high defense, it’s primarily going to be attacking in this encounter, so you’ll want to make sure you have bulkier Pokémon in your roster to offset this option.
 The best moves Rampardos can learn for this encounter is the fast move Smack Down and the charged moves Rock Slide and Flamethrower.
 We do not recommend using Flamethrower against Ho-Oh, though.